dmorse/pscf/doc/user-man/binary.rst

 any registered app.

-When the pscf_terminal application opens a yellow terminal window, it it modifies the unix executable search path so as to allow the operating system to find the pscf executable when pscf is invoked from within the yellow terminal.
-It does not, however, modify the user environment in a way that would allow pscf to be invoked from another terminal.
-If you have installed pscf using the .dmg installer file but would like to be able to run it from the command line of any terminal (as for most unix commands) follow the instructions given in the discussion of :ref:`install-compile-cmake-paths` regarding how to modify up your shell configuration files to accomplish this.
+When the pscf_terminal application opens a yellow terminal window, it also modifies the unix executable search path used in that window so as to allow the pscf command to be found when invoked from that window.
+This does not, however, allow pscf to be invoked from another terminal.
+If you install pscf using the .dmg installer file but would also like to be able to run it from the command line of any terminal (like any other unix commands), follow the instructions given in the discussion of :ref:`install-compile-cmake-paths-sub`.

 Ubuntu or Debian Linux
 ----------------------